 One thing to note is that some of this a more advanced skill.
 Younger, or inexperienced players, will need more time to work on this.
 We use these drills for multiple purposes:

-Here is a video from Coach Ritchhart explaining this fastpitch softball infield drill progression.
+Here is a video from Coach Ritchhart explaining this infield drill progression with his fastpitch softball team.
 As you can see, it does not take much space and is perfect for an indoor practice:

 This is a drill that would typically be done on an entire infield, but it CAN be done inside if you have the infielders using a gym or they have the indoor facility to themselves.
 We did this almost daily in January/February when I coached in the midwest.